lcs-crr/PATH/README.md

 Each pickle file is a list of several 2D NumPy arrays, each representing a multivariate time series.
 The name of the corresponding `.mat` file (and, by extension, the label) is present in the metadata.
 For NumPy object `array`, it can be read by calling `array.dtype.metadata['file_name']`.

+The raw simulation output sequences in the `0_simulation` folder are not provided due to the Zenodo file number limit of 100 files.
 We decided to omit the data belonging to the `2_preprocessed` folder as the contents are specific to the TensorFlow data pipeline and the same data host limitations would apply.
 If needed, the contents can be obtained by running `1_data.py`; for more details, see the **Reproducing Results** section below.

 ## Reproducing Results
 Working scripts for `OmniAnomaly`, `TCN-AE`, `SISVAE`, `LW-VAE`, and `TeVAE` can be found in the `src` folder: